react-boilerplate/react-boilerplate/README.md

 Now you're ready to rumble!

 > Please note that this boilerplate is **not meant for beginners**!
-If you're just starting out with react or redux, please refer to https://github.com/petehunt/react-howto instead.
+If you're just starting out with react or redux, please refer to [react-howto](https://github.com/petehunt/react-howto) instead.
+You may also use the officially supported [Create React App](https://github.com/facebookincubator/create-react-app) tool to create React projects with no build configuration.

 ## Documentation